Oakmount Veterinary Centre

 Out of hours

-• All animals on fluid therapy will be checked at least once during the night.
+• All animals on fluid therapy will be checked at regular intervals during the night and at weekends.

-• The oncall Veterinary Surgeon will be expected to provide or arrange with the Nursing team round the clock observations and care for all critically ill animals.
+• The oncall Veterinary Surgeon will be expected to provide or arrange observations, nursing care around the clock for all critically ill animals.

-Please be assured that whilst your pet is hospitalised with us at Oakmount Veterinary Centre our staff will take great care of him/her.
+Please be assured that while your pet is hospitalised with us at Oakmount Veterinary Centre our staff will take great care of him/her.

-We endeavour to discuss all overnight care/treatment for their pets with our clients at approximately 8pm on the evening of Hospitalisation.
+We endeavour to update and discuss all overnight care/treatment for their pets with our clients at approximately 8pm on the evening of Hospitalisation.